Chart Color Schemes

 Raymond Terrace has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 23 projects likely to affect the region.
-Notable ones include the Raymond Terrace Indoor Sports Facility, Tomago Battery Energy Storage System (BESS), Raymond Terrace Public Domain Plan, and Raymond Terrace Housing Delivery Program.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 23 projects that could impact the region.
+Notable projects include the Raymond Terrace Indoor Sports Facility, Tomago Battery Energy Storage System (BESS), Raymond Terrace Public Domain Plan, and Raymond Terrace Housing Delivery Program.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.